tdebarochez/connect-cache/README.md

    to get contents, ex : 'localhost:3000'
 - `storage` (optional, default instance of BasicStorage) : the key-value storage system, see Storage paragraph for more informations
+- `sensitive` (optional, default true) : caching datas are based on URL and sometimes URLs must be treated case insensitive.
+This option is here to avoid duplicate caches.

 Rules must looks like :